Information Edit Rabbits

 > Cost

-If you haven't had a rabbit before you need to reasearch whether you expectation of what owning a rabbit will be like match up to the realities.
+If you haven't had a rabbit before, it’s a good idea to check that your expectations of rabbit ownership match up to the realities.
 Rabbits are often portrayed as cute bundles of fluff that are happy to sit and be cuddled all day.
-In reality rabbits moult leaving the cute fluff all over your furnature and may not like being picked up.
-Like cats, rabbits will interact with you on their terms, they may allow you a cuddle but they will also want to spend time excerising and running around.
+In reality many rabbits don’t like being picked up, sometimes bite or kick, and they like to dig and chew (sometimes on your furniture).
+Rabbits will interact with you on their terms, they may allow you an occasional cuddle but they will also want to spend time exercising and running around.
+Most rabbits prefer you to sit down on the floor with them, rather than pick them up.
 Personalities vary from rabbit to rabbit, just because Mrs Jones down the road has a pet rabbit that follows her around like a dog doesn't mean yours will too.

-Visit a local rescue and meet some of the adult rabbits (remember bunnies don't stay babies for ever).
+To find out what rabbits are really like, you could visit a local rescue and meet some of the adult rabbits (remember bunnies don't stay babies forever).
 You can also discuss adoption with the staff and volunteers there, they will be able to answer your questions about preparing for a new rabbit.
 Volunteering at a rescue is a good way to find out about caring and handling animals whilst you make up your mind whether you are ready to commit to one long term.

 Before adopting a rabbit or looking for one too adopt you need to consider whether you can provide everything your new bunny(s) will need.
 A rabbits life span is 7-10 years and you will need to meet your rabbits needs for this length of time.